bakku/scurl/Readme.md

 # Scurl - A small curl clone written in Scala

-For educational purposes I wrote scurl, a small curl clone written in Scala
+For educational purposes I wrote scurl, a small curl clone written in Scala.
+Currently scurl only support GET requests

 ## Installation